The 2020s have emphasized how important it is for leaders to stay open to questions from their people.

 A great example of this was a recent AMA session with the Jamaican Minister of Health and Wellness, who encouraged citizens to submit any questions they had about the measures the government was taking in response to the coronavirus outbreak.
 Before the session, they shared a Slido link on Twitter collected over 380 questions, and addressed the top-voted ones during a live-stream session!
 You can watch it here.

 At Slido, we dedicate the last 20 minutes of our monthly all-hands meetings to an AMA.
 Every month, we receive dozens of questions and as our feedback survey indicates, for many people the AMA session is the most valuable part of our all-hands.

-However, given how fast the COVID-19 situation is evolving, we realized that doing AMA just once a month was no longer enough.
+During 2020, we realized that doing AMA just once a month was no longer enough.
 Therefore we decided to run a dedicated AMA session this week to address our team’s top questions connected with the coronavirus outbreak.
 And if the situation continues to evolve, we might change it into a regular session every Friday.

 As leaders, we might not have every answer, but it’s extremely important to talk about the situation openly with our employees and make them feel included in the conversation.
 I believe we have a duty to hear our team out and reassure them that we’re in it together.

 Read also: Why Companies Like TomTom Use Slido Q&A

 How to pull off a successful AMA session

 AMA sessions are actually quite easy to set up.